wymillerlinux/DeskHubSharpRevised/README.md

 ## Documentation

-To see the documentation, please run the following command in Powershell/bash:
+To see the developer documentation, please run the following command in Powershell/bash:

 `doxygen`

 Please note that you have to be in the root of the cloned directory to generate the documentation.
 Alternatively, you specify the configuration file, `Doxyfile`, using the following command:

 `doxygen /path/to/Doxyfile`

+Also note that this step is optional.
+This step only generates documentation, which isn't used in running the program.

 ## Contribution